 Homeland Lost - The Saharawi

-Nearly 25 years after the ceasefire between the Polisario Front and Morocco, Western Sahara still awaits the referendum that will determine its fate – independence or unification with Morocco.
+Over 25 years after the ceasefire between the Polisario Front and Morocco, the Western Sahara still awaits the referendum that will determine its fate – independence, or unification with Morocco.

 In the second instalment of Homeland Lost, Alan Gignoux looks at how the Saharawi of Western Sahara have been affected by occupation and displacement.

 The Saharawi are a Sunni Muslim, Hassaniya Arabic speaking tribal people of Arab-Berber heritage.
 They have historically lived a nomadic existence in the westernmost Sahara.

 In 1975, Morocco invaded the mineral-rich Western Sahara – in a move not recognised as legal by the international community.
 The invasion was militarily disputed by the Polisario Front – a Saharawi nationalist movement claiming independence for the territory.

 As a result of the invasion of the Western Sahara, many Saharawi people are now living under occupation in their homeland.
 Others live as exiles in Spain, and as refugees in camps in Algeria.